The Lord of the Rings: The Two Towers: Plot

 In Fangorn, Merry and Pippin meet Treebeard, an Ent.
 Convincing Treebeard that they are allies, they are brought to an Ent council, where the Ents decide not to participate in the coming war.
 Pippin asks Treebeard to take them toward Isengard, where they witness the deforestation caused by Saruman's war effort.
-Enraged, Treebeard and the Ents storm Isengard, trapping Saruman in his tower.
+Enraged, Treebeard and the Ents storm Isengard, flooding the deforestation operations and trapping Saruman in his tower.

 Aragorn arrives at Helm's Deep, warning Théoden of Saruman's army.
 Théoden prepares for battle despite being outnumbered.
 A company of Lothlorien Elves arrives to aid Rohan just before the attack.
 The Uruk-hai breach the outer wall with explosives and kill the Elves' commander, Haldir, in the charge.
-The defenders retreat to the keep, where Aragorn convinces Théoden for a final charge.
+The defenders retreat to the keep, where Aragorn convinces Théoden to make a final charge.
 At dawn, Gandalf and Éomer arrive with the Rohirrim, turning the tide of battle.
-The surviving Uruk-hai flee into Fangorn Forest, where the Ents kill them.
-Gandalf warns of Sauron's retaliation.
+Gandalf warns Sauron will retaliate.

 Gollum leads Frodo and Sam to the Black Gate but recommends they enter Mordor by another route.
 Frodo and Sam are captured by Rangers led by Faramir, younger brother of the late Boromir.
 Frodo helps Faramir catch Gollum to save him from being killed by the Rangers.
 Learning of the One Ring, Faramir takes his captives to Gondor to bring the Ring to his father, Denethor.
-Passing through the besieged city of Osgiliath, Sam explains to Faramir that Boromir was driven mad by its power.
+As they pass through the besieged city of Osgiliath, Sam warns Faramir that Boromir was driven mad by the Ring's power.
 A Nazgûl nearly captures Frodo, but Sam saves him and reminds a disheartened Frodo that they are fighting for the good still left in Middle-earth.
 Impressed by Frodo's resolve, Faramir releases them.
 Feeling betrayed by his capture, Gollum decides he will reclaim the Ring by leading Frodo and Sam to "her" upon arriving at Cirith Ungol.